Causes

 Main causes of ovarian cancer

-The risk of developing ovarian cancer increases with age, with more than half of all cases in the UK in those aged 65 and over.
+The risk of developing ovarian cancer increases with age, with more than half of all cases in the UK in women aged 65 and over.

 You may have a higher chance of getting ovarian cancer if you: